seanox/aspect-js/manual/en/markup.md

 The validation failed and an error is shown.
 The return value indicates that the default behavior (action) should not be executed by the browser and is thus blocked.
-In this case, a possible value is not synchronized with the model.
+When combined with attribute [strict](#strict), a possible value will not be synchronized with the model.

 #### text

 The validation has failed with an error message.
 If the error message is empty, the message from the message attribute is used as an alternative.
-In this case a possible value is not synchronized with the model.
+When combined with attribute [strict](#strict), a possible value will not be synchronized with the model.

 #### undefined/void